 Galapagos Shark Research Insights & Photography Dive Liveaboard

 Aqua-Firma's Shark Research Insights and Photography Dive Liveaboard expeditions, are hosted by some of the world's foremost Whale Shark researchers.
-In 2024 this will be Principal Scientist from the Marine Megafauna Foundation, Dr Clare Prebble.
+In 2026 this will be co-Founder of the Marine Megafauna Foundation, Dr Simon Pierce.

 These scientists conduct their work throughout the world, but the Galapagos is one of their highest priorities since it is the best place to see huge females, which can reach up to 18 metres or more in length.
 Joining this liveaboard will provide you with a unique opportunity to find out the very latest in whale shark research; as well as insights into other species of sharks and rays, plus local endemic species such as marine iguanas, Galapagos penguins and more.
 It also helps to fund the work of the Marine Megafauna Foundation, in the Galapagos and beyond.